← Back to Insights

 Interest RateMonthly Paymentvs HDB Loan

-2.0% (bank, moderate rise)$1,696-$204/month
+2.0% (illustrative moderate rate)$1,696-$204/month

-2.6% (HDB loan)$1,900Baseline
+2.6% (HDB loan illustration)$1,900Baseline

 HDB Loan vs Bank Loan Singapore: Total Interest Paid Over 25 Years

-This is where the comparison gets most meaningful — not just the monthly payment, but what you actually pay over the full loan life.
+This is where the comparison gets most meaningful, not just the monthly payment, but what you actually pay over the full loan life.

 Total interest paid on a $400,000 loan over 25 years: